RicardoJBarrios/kuocli/packages/commons/README.md

 The Commons [Nx](https://nx.dev/) Plugin contains generators and utilities for managing applications and libraries within an Nx workspace.

-Much of my work and hobbies involves initializing and structuring frontend applications and repositories.
-This is a repetitive task where I always find myself reviewing past projects so I don't leave learned settings behind.
+Much of my work involves initializing and structuring frontend applications and repositories.
+This is a repetitive task where I always find myself reviewing past projects so I don't leave behind useful settings.

 This plugin is a method to automate these tasks and reduce setup times.
+The idea is to code them as generic as possible, so that they can be generated in practically any existing Nx repository.
+I also try to make them as non-destructive as possible with existing setups.

 ## Setting up the Commons plugin